Prevent Back Injury Using Proper Body Mechanics

 Body Mechanics and Posture

-Body mechanics is coordinated muscle movement to maintain correct posture, prevent injury and enhance physical endurance.
+Body mechanics encompass coordinated muscle movement to maintain correct posture, prevent injury and enhance physical endurance.
 The use of proper body mechanics during daily tasks, especially tasks involving lifting or moving heavy objects, prevents injury to the back.
 By coordinating your muscles, you prevent undue strain on any one muscle or joint.

 Your spine, when correctly aligned, has natural curves that keep the head centered over the hips.
 You should be able to draw an invisible line from your earlobe, through your shoulders, then hips, then knees, ending up in the middle of your ankle when you are standing utilizing good posture.
 Correct spinal alignment is essential to preventing back injury.